macktron/macktron.github.io/index.markdown

 A [2023 report by the European Commission](https://home-affairs.ec.europa.eu/whats-new/publications/media-and-polarisation-europe-strategies-local-practitioners-address-problematic-reporting-may-2023_en)🌐 highlights how polarization, particularly since the mid-2010s, has become a growing concern for democratic stability and local governance across EU member states.

-To explore whether this broader societal polarization is mirrored in formal decision-making, we turn to the European Parliament, the EU’s central legislative body.
+To explore whether this broader societal polarization is mirrored in formal decision-making, we turn to the European Parliament, the EU's central legislative body.

 ---

-Data was obtained from **[VoteWatch Europe](https://www.votewatch.eu/)**🌐, which tracks how Members of the European Parliament (MEPs) vote on legislation.
+Data was obtained from **[VoteWatch Europe](https://cadmus.eui.eu/entities/publication/d201abf0-dfaf-50c1-82bc-0447c399db33)**🌐, which tracks how Members of the European Parliament (MEPs) vote on legislation.
 The dataset covers roll-call votes from 2005 to 2021.
 [Read more about dataset](/dataset/)📂.
 By analyzing these records over time, we aim to measure:
 * How cohesion within eurpean parliment group evolves,
 * How closely political groups align with each other,
 * Within what policy areas divisions emerges,
-* And whether there is a long-term trend toward greater fragmentation or cohesion.
+* Whether there is a long-term trend toward greater fragmentation or cohesion.

 ---